Bhim-Rao/GameOfLife/README.md

 Click or drag with your mouse to turn on or "populate" cell's and press space to start or pause the simulation.
 Right clicking on a cell turns it off.

 ## Game of life algorithm
 The game of life takes place in an infinite two dimensional grid of cells.
 However in this implementation the grid is finite.
-A cell can be alive or dead. every cell relates to 8 of it's direct neighbors
+A cell can be alive or dead which can also be called populated and unpopulated. every cell relates to 8 of it's direct neighbors.
 <p align="center">
   <img src="grid.png" alt="drawing" width="200" text-align="center"/>
 </p>